shearichard/django-react-todo-demo/backend/doco/django-allauth-openapi-spec/README.md

 # django-allauth OpenAPI specification
-This YAML file was download from https://allauth.org/docs/draft-api/ on 2024-12-04.
+This YAML file in this directory, openapi.yaml, was download from https://allauth.org/docs/draft-api/ on 2024-12-04.

 It may be viewed by visiting https://editor.swagger.io/ (File > Import File) or by executing the following